2. "Do you need anything for the class?"

 Whether it's turning homework in on time or talking too much in class, let your teacher know the things you're doing to help your child with a problem at school.
 Give specifics, like a screenshot of the planner you've set up for school assignments or a summary of the conversation you had with your child on the seriousness of listening in the classroom.
 This shows that you're taking the problem seriously.
 It will also let them know what's already been tried so they can better brainstorm solutions.
 Make sure to ask if they have any other suggestions as well.

 Even if your child's teacher prefers to communicate by email, nothing compares to a face to face interaction.
-If you have serious concerns or you feel like you're not communicating well, ask if it's possible to meet with your child's teacher in person.
+If you have serious concerns or you feel like you're not communicating well, ask if it's possible to meet with your child's teacher virtually, or in person if that's available at your school this year.
 If that isn't possible, see if a phone conversation is better suited.
 So much is lost in text and email conversations, particularly with a person you don't know very well.

 11. "Let me jot that down."